 quality.
 This is probably an issue with the power being supplied

-over USB to the instrument.
-This manifests itself as a problem
+particular about the voltage level.
+This manifests itself as a

 calibration.
-The solution is usually to use a shorter (but high
+One solution is to try using a shorter (but high

 quality) USB lead, say around 1 Meter (3 feet) in length.
 A short

 lead often makes the whole arrangement more convenient to use in a

 hand-held configuration anyway.
 Another solution that may work if

 this problem has just started after successfully using the

 instrument, is to use some electrical contact cleaner spray on the

 USB connectors, as high resistance due to dirt and contact wear can